gitryder/jekyll-dan-page/_posts/2020-04-30-Use-your-hair.md

 # Use your hair

-I have seen a lot of people not grow in their walk with God.
-They never transition to the next level of anointing.
-Yes they pray well, they sing well, they dance well, all those things are good but are those things really the things that **destroy the enemy?**

-See, we (as believers in Christ) have been assigned a task.
-The task is to destroy the works of the enemy.
-Who is the enemy? the fallen angel -- the devil.

 > And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; - *Mark 16:17 KJV*

-Show me one verse where the bible says that when you believe you would begin writing songs.
-NO!
-Jesus said, **"...they shall cast out devils".** Notice before Jesus could speak about tongues, He chose to speak about casting out devils.

-> Before you speak in tongues, cast out demons.
+Before you speak in tongues, cast out demons.

-I see people writing songs today and doing everything possible; and I'm not against that at all, I know it is biblical (Psalms 105:2).
-They're the best musicians, the best singers, the best everything but how many demons have they cast out?
-How many spirits have they bound?

-In fact, I have never had any **"spiritual"** person tell me that I should "bind" or "cast" demons out.
+I have never had any spiritual person tell me that I should "bind" or "cast" demons out.
 Never.
 I have instead heard some speak that you need to have a very old relation with God to do all this.

 So (according to them) one can cast out demons etc. after they've been in ministry for 8-10+ years...:man_facepalming:

 **Now,** Let me explain what you need in order to break strongholds, using the story of the Strongest man of the Bible -- Samson